 More recently though, we have discovered additional factors which are thwarting/epigenetically down-regulating our genetic blueprint.
 I will feature one of these factors here.
 I will write a separate blog post soon reviewing as many factors as I have been able to identify, and once I publish that post, I will link to it here.

 Harvard researcher Daniel Lieberman, previously of barefoot-research and running fame, transitioned to studying jaw and cranial growth, and how growth is influenced by things seemingly as unimportant as whether we eat harder or softer foods!
-His page of research articles are here: https://scholar.harvard.edu/dlieberman/publications.
+His page of research articles is here: https://scholar.harvard.edu/dlieberman/publications.

 His studies show that when pigs eat foods that are literally soft in their composition, the pigs’ jaw growth is thwarted: “Dietary consistency and the midline sutures in growing pigs”